richardmartino/richardmartino/README.md

 # Hi there 👋

 I'm Richard!
-I'm an Electrical Engineer.
+I'm an Electrical Engineer ⚡, a hobbyist ⚙️, a New Yorker 🗽, an Italian-American 🇮🇹, and an uncle 🤟.
 I make things ranging from drones to brewery monitoring systems.
 <!--
 **richardmartino/richardmartino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.